nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 ```

 ### 2.4 Missing Data
 Some objects do not have light curves in all bands.
-Some ML algorithms can handle mising data, but not all, so it would be useful to handle this missing data up front.
+Some ML algorithms can handle mising data, but not all, so intentional and sensible to handle this missing data up front.

 There are two options here
 1) We will add light curves with zero flux and err values for the missing data.
 SKtime does not like NaNs, so we chose zeros.